theezak/BloomFilters/README.md

 The estimator is important, because an estimate of the number of differences is needed to pick a proper sized Bloom filter that can be decoded.
 When the estimate is too large, a Bloom filter will be used that requires more space than needed.
 When the estimate is too small, a Bloom filter might be used that can't be successfully decoded, resulting in additional space and time being needed to find a Bloom filter that is properly sized.

+## Serialization
+Support has been added for serializing and deserializing Bloom filters and estimators.

+## Size for Count
+When utilizing an invertible Bloom filter within the capacity it was sized for, the count will seldomly exceed 2 or 3.
+However, when utilizing estimators, the idea is that the invertible Bloom filter will be utilized at a much higher capacity than it was sized for, thus accepting a higher error rate.
+To account for both scenario's, the actual count type is configurable.
+Two types will be supported out of the box: sbyte and int.
 Although this is initially just a testbed, an obvious wishlist item is a buffer pool to counteract some of the horrible things the Bloom Filter does to memory management.